 Since March 1st, anyone who changes homes for professional reasons can look forward to receiving higher compensation when it comes to their tax return.
 The amount you can claim as relocation costs tax-free will rise to 1,639 euros for married or single parents, 820 euros for single persons, and 361 euros for each additional member of the household.
 The flat rate covers all costs apart from transportation and travel costs, as well as double rental payments.

-Moving to Germany for a maximum of six months to look for a job is now possible for many non-EU nationals that have their qualifications recognized by the relevant authority in Germany.
+Moving to Germany for a maximum of six months to look for a job is now possible for many non-EU nationals who have their qualifications recognized by the relevant authority in Germany.

 The visa permits its holder to work a maximum of 10 hours a week, so a potential candidate and their potential employer can find out if they are suited to each other.